Ionic Bond in Chemistry

 - Irregular configurations

 - The lower the charge on cations, the better the chance for the formation of ionic compounds.
 Since the lower charge on the cations corresponds to low ionization energy.
 The larger size of the metal atom or ion favors the formation of ionic compounds.
-Since an increase in size is associated with the decree of ionization energy.
+Since an increase in size is associated with a decrease in ionization energy.

 - Small size and low charge on the anions will favor the formation of ionic compounds.
 These factors are also associated with increases in electron affinity and electronegativity.